Moreton Hall School

-Moreton Hall is an independent boarding and day school for girls aged 6 months to 18 and boys aged 6 months to 13, situated in North Shropshire four miles from the market town of Oswestry.
+Moreton Hall is a private boarding and day school for girls aged 6 months to 18 and boys aged 6 months to 11, situated in North Shropshire four miles from the market town of Oswestry.
 Founded in 1913, Moreton Hall celebrated its centenary in 2012/13.
 Much of the early history of the school is unrecorded, but Michael Charlesworth, chairman of the Governors for twelve years, wrote the "Story of Moreton Hall" to mark the ninetieth anniversary.

 History

 Beginnings

 Ellen Augusta Crawley Lloyd-Williams was left with a family of two sons and nine daughters to care for on the death of her husband, John Jordan Lloyd-Williams, who had been headmaster of Oswestry School.
 She had already addressed the problem of educating her family by setting up a small school in 1913, in Lloran house, which was once a boarding house for Oswestry School.
 Among the boarders were her three youngest daughters, some of their cousins and friends.
 There were also two boys on the rolls.
 Elder sisters Grace and Mary joined the teaching staff.
 Ellen bought Moreton Hall in 1919.